When the Harami Pattern Fails: Learn the Hikkake Pattern on Quotex

 Trading with Hikkake is deceptive since it implies a bearish trend.
 Trading signals aim to fool traders into thinking a bullish breakout is occurring when, in reality, the bears are preparing to retake control.
 The key to recognizing this pattern on Quotex is to be attentive and make quick decisions.

-On another day, another stock on Quotex began showing bearish Harami signals.
+Now let’s say that a different stock on Quotex began showing bearish Harami signals.
 A candle of the second day lies within the range of the first day’s candle.
 The candle, however, reversed and closed higher on the third day after dropping below the low of the second day.

-Traders expecting a bearish continuation were caught in a trap by this ‘false move,’ a bullish Hikkake pattern.
+Traders expecting a bearish continuation were caught in a trap by this “false move,” a bullish Hikkake pattern.
 Seeing this on Quotex can signify that the bulls are poised to take control.

 A Hikkake pattern trade is similar to playing chess.
 You must think strategically and understand the market’s deceptive movements to succeed.